 I know most of us immediately think pink and red when it comes to Valentine’s Decor!
-However, what about neutral Valentine’s Decor?
+However, what about a neutral Valentine’s Decor?

 I don’t personally feel that your decor style has to change drastically to create a fun and festive Valentine’s table.
 So today, I’m sharing Neutral vs. Reds and Pink when styling your table for Valentine’s.

 First, let me say I didn’t leave the house!
 I only used items I had on hand to create both of these tables.
+I can’t wait to hear which you prefer.

 Neutral Valentine’s Decor